 L2TP users: Optional shared key (required by iOS devices): 12345678

 The free version of Homebrew works fine, though it’s limited to 512 kbps; means it’s good enough to stream Netflix at 244p to 480p.
-While testing it for few days, it worked on my Android (if you have a problem connecting, try restarting your device) but it didn’t work on macOS.
+While testing it for a few days (last check on July 2018), it worked on my Android (if you have a problem connecting, try restarting your device) but it didn’t work on macOS.
 And as seen from the people comment on Reddit, it stops working every once in awhile.
 Can’t expect much from a free solution.

 Ultrasurf is a popular tool for bypassing blocked websites.
 Unlike other VPN in this list, Ultrasurf is a proxy, a proxy is just like VPN in most cases but without an encryption.